-If the BOM is updated and there are manufacturing orders (MO) that are based on this BOM, then the software shows a list of MOs that have not been started yet and gives an option to pick and choose which ones to update:
+If the BOM is saved and there are current manufacturing orders (MO) that are based on this BOM, then the software asks if you wish to update MOs.
+It will show a list of MOs and gives options to update them.

 - Change the BOM.

-It is also possible to manually update MOs, in every status: How to book, add or release materials of a Manufacturing Order.
+It is possible to manually update the materials of MOs in every status, see: How to book, add or release materials of a Manufacturing Order.